Customer Data Platform: What Is It and How to Choose the Best CDP?

 Audience Segmentation

-Audience segmentation facilitates the delivery of personalized messaging and targeted marketing campaigns to customers based on past interactions, preferences and needs.
-Segmentation can be based on demographic, behavioral, geographic and firmographic criteria, enabling organizations to deliver timely and relevant information to their customers.
+Audience segmentation facilitates the delivery of personalized messaging and targeted marketing campaigns to customers based on past customer interactions, preferences and needs.
+User segmentation can be based on demographic, behavioral, geographic and firmographic criteria, enabling organizations to deliver timely and relevant information to their customers.

-A typical scenario is identifying existing customers you might want to cross-sell and upsell additional products or services to those at risk of moving away from your company, or prospects who are in a particular stage of the sales funnel.
+A typical scenario is identifying existing customers you might want to cross-sell and upsell additional products or services to those at risk of moving away from your company, or prospects who are in a particular stage of the customer journey or the sales funnel.

 Audience segmentation provides opportunities to drive acquisition, maximize customer value and improve retention.